RIRDC has released its Winter 2016 "Rural Diversity" magazine which features the tea tree industry. More »»

 Adulteration of pure TTO has recently been identified as a major issue with up to 50% of commercial samples tested being dentified as adulterated to varying levels using a new method called Chiral Purity Testing as shown in the image below, there is more information on quality assurance, adulteration and the Code of Practice availalbe HERE.

 ATTIA continuously liaises with government and regulatory bodies in Australia and overseas and coordinates national industry-sponsored research.
 ATTIA also researches and compiles data on all aspects of tea tree oil production, manufacture and marketing and encourages all members to access this resource as required.

-ATTIA's board of directors is comprised of individuals who bring to their role a diversity of skills and experience, ensuring a comprehensive skill-set that can best represent our members.
+ATTIA's board of directors is comprised of individuals who bring to their role a diversity of skills and experience.
+This ensures a comprehensive skill-set that can best represent our members.